youssefheshaaam/solara/README.md

 ## Project Overview

 SOLARA is a sleek, modern e-commerce web application that embodies minimal luxury aesthetics.
-This project implements a sophisticated design system featuring a carefully curated color palette with rich charcoal black (#1C1C1C), warm beige-sand (#EADBC8), and terracotta orange (#E67E22).
+This project implements a sophisticated design system featuring a carefully curated color palette with rich dark tones, warm neutrals, and vibrant accent colors.
 The application delivers a youthful, clean aesthetic inspired by contemporary fashion brands like Zara, ASOS, and Nike, but with a more personal and refined approach.

 The platform provides a seamless shopping experience with full client-side functionality including user authentication, advanced product management, sophisticated shopping cart, and comprehensive administrative features.
-The design emphasizes minimalism, clean typography using Inter and Poppins fonts, and subtle animations that enhance user experience without overwhelming the interface.
+The design emphasizes minimalism, clean typography, and subtle animations that enhance user experience without overwhelming the interface.

 ## Key Features